Groups with large Noether bound: Classification of the groups with large Noether number

 \item[(c)] $L_2(p)$, $p>3$ prime with $p^2+1\equiv 0$ (mod $5$).

 \item[(d)] $Sz(2^p)$, $p$ any odd prime.

 \item[(e)] $L_3(3)$. \end{enumerate}

 The group $L_2(2^2)$ is isomorphic to the alternating group $A_5$.
-Finally we show that for the remaining minimal simple groups one of (2a), (2b), (3) holds, hence $G/N$ can not be isomorphic to any of them.
+Finally we show that for the remaining minimal simple groups (2a), (2b), or (3) holds, hence $G/N$ can not be isomorphic to any of them (note that if (2a), (2b), or (3) holds for $G/N$, then (2a), (2b), or (3) holds for $G$ by Sylow's theorem, Lemma~\ref{noZpZp} and Corollary~\ref{2class}).

 The group $L_2(2^p)$ contains as a subgroup the additive group of the field of $2^p$ elements.
 Hence when $p\ge3$ then (2a) holds.
 Similarly, $L_2(3^p)$ contains as a subgroup the additive group of the field of $3^p$ elements, hence (2b) holds.
 The subgroup of unipotent upper triangular matrices in $L_3(3)$ is a non-abelian group of order $27$, hence (2b) holds for it.
 The subgroup in $SL_2(p)$ consisting of the upper triangular matrices is isomorphic to the semidirect product $Z_p\rtimes Z_{p-1}$.
 Its image in $L_2(p)$ contains the non-abelian semidirect product $Z_p\rtimes Z_q$ for any odd prime divisor $q$ of $p-1$.
 When $p$ is a Fermat prime, then $L_2(p)$ contains $Z_p\rtimes Z_4$ (where $Z_4$ acts faithfully on $Z_p$), except for $p=5$, but we need to consider only primes $p$ with $p^2+1\equiv 0$ (mod $5$).
 The Sylow $2$-subgroup of $Sz(q)$ is a so-called Suzuki $2$-group of order $q^2$, that is, a non-abelian 2-group with more than one involution, having a cyclic group of automorphisms which permutes its involutions transitively.
 Its center consist of the involutions plus the identity, and it has order $q$, see for example \cite{higman}, \cite{collins}.
 It follows that the Sylow $2$-subgroup $Q$ of $Sz(2^p)$ ($p$ an odd prime) properly contains an elementary abelian $2$-group of rank $p$ in its Sylow $2$-subgroup, hence (2a) holds for it. \end{proof}